This Week in Michigan Women's Tennis: at Illinois, Northwestern

 2011-12 Michigan Women's Tennis Roster

 Women's Tennis to Welcome Trio for NCAA Regional This Weekend

 Ashley-Fitch was honored as the 2010 ITA Midwest Region Assistant Coach of the Year as the Wolverines advanced to the NCAA Sweet 16.
-Michigan's final ITA national ranking has jumped from No. 28 to No. 8 since Ashley-Fitch arrived on campus.
+She earned the honor again in 2013 after U-M went 23-6 and won its fourth straight Big Ten title.

 Ashley-Fitch was a five-time ITA All-American (singles in 1998-99, doubles in 1998-2000) and a four-time All-Pac-10 Conference selection during her career at Stanford University (1996-2000).
 A member of the Cardinal's 1997 and `99 NCAA national championship teams, Ashley-Fitch served as a team captain during her junior and senior seasons and helped Stanford to a combined record of 115-6 (.950) throughout her career.
 She achieved ITA national rankings as high as No. 1 in doubles and No. 4 in singles during her career and is listed in a tie for 12th place on the school's all-time dual-match singles wins list (84-17).
 Ashley earned the Pac-10's indoor singles championship in 1999 and indoor doubles crown in 2000.
 She was a member of four Pac-10 championship teams during her collegiate career.